-- In addition, student may also need to provide evidence of passes in four different subjects, of which one should be at GCE Advanced level (A level) (grades A to E) and three at GCSE level (grades A, B or C) or an equivalent standard in an approved alternative qualification.
+- In addition, students need to provide evidence of passes in four different subjects, of which one should be at GCE Advanced level (A level) (grades A to E) and three at GCSE level (grades A, B or C) or an equivalent standard in an approved alternative qualification.

-Two Advanced Subsidiary (AS) level subjects will be taken as 40% of one GCE A level as long as that the applicant’s profile also contains one GCE A level.
+Advanced Subsidiary (AS) level subjects will be taken as 40% of one GCE A level as long as that the applicant’s profile also contains one GCE A level equivalent qualification.

 Other qualifications that meet our entry requirements

 - A VCE/GCE Applied A level and either three passes at GCSE (grade C or above) or two Double Award Vocational GCSEs.